joyjding/spot/README.md

 Choose your own Spot adventure:

-I'd like to learn some Spot syntax! <https://github.com/joyjding/spot#syntax-talking-to-your-computer-in-spot>
+I'd like to learn some Spot syntax! (https://github.com/joyjding/spot#syntax-talking-to-your-computer-in-spot "I'd like to learn some Spot syntax!")

 Show me the code gears! <>